oVirt/ovirt-site/source/release/3.4.0/index.html.md

  - [RHSC] - Cancel button is not working in the stop rebalance dialog box.
  - [RHSC] - Stop rebalance confirmation dialog does not display the volumes on which rebalance is going to be stopped.
  - [text] spelling mistakes in engine event log
- - Creating VM from Foreman fails with oVirt 3.3.1 beta.
  - [RHSC] 'CPU Name' field for a host is empty and 'CPU Type' is scrollable
  - [RHSC] Status of bricks that reside on a server which is down, should be shown as down.
  - message in the 'remove' confirmation dialog cannot be overridden in some cases